Create a Common Data Service database

 Create a database in the admin center

-- On the Database tab, click Create a database.
-By default, the database is created in Open access mode.
+On the Details tab, click Create a database.

 Create a database in the Entities pane of powerapps.com

-- On powerapps.com, expand the Common Data Service section and click or tap Entities in the left navigation pane.
+On powerapps.com, expand the Data section and click or tap Entities in the left navigation pane.

 License and security permissions